nathennavon/git_test_odin/README.md

-This is Nathen Navon's first git project
+This is Nathen Navon's first Odin  project